Ge Huijun

 Ge Huijun (葛慧君 (Gě Huìjūn); born March 1963) is a Chinese politician who served as chairwoman of the Zhejiang Provincial Committee of the Chinese People's Political Consultative Conference.
 She is a member of the 13th National Committee of the Chinese People's Political Consultative Conference.
 She was an alternate of the 18th and 19th Central Committee of the Chinese Communist Party.

 Biography

 Ge was born in the town of Fengqiao, Zhuji County, Zhejiang, in March 1963.
 She graduated from Shaoxing Normal School (now Shaoxing University).
 From August 1983 to September 2003, she worked in the Communist Youth League.
 After a short period of working in Ningbo, she was named acting mayor of Jinhua in March 2005 and was installed as mayor in the following month.
 She was appointed vice governor of Zhejiang in July 2007 and was admitted to member of the standing committee of the CCP Zhejiang Provincial Committee, the province's top authority.
-In July 2012, she was appointed head of Propaganda Department of Zhejiang Provincial Committee of the Chinese Communist Party, succeeding Mao Linsheng.
+In July 2012, she was appointed head of Publicity Department of Zhejiang Provincial Committee of the Chinese Communist Party, succeeding Mao Linsheng.
 In January 2018, she became chairwoman of the Zhejiang Provincial Committee of the Chinese People's Political Consultative Conference, the province's top political advisory body.